Telnyx - Global Communications Platform ProviderHome

 The key is understanding which business you are running.

-Why cost per minute is the wrong denominator
+Why cost per minute is wrong for voice AI evaluation

 When teams focus exclusively on cost per minute, they implicitly assume calls are a liability.